realworldocaml/book/other-notes/00-outline.md

 1. **Foreign Function Interface**: example of how to bind a library, and common pitfalls.
 1. **Camlp4**: a few examples of `camlp4` tools and
-   quotations/antiquotations (the XML parser might be quite a good one here).
+   quotations/antiquotations
+    - *Example*: an embedded XML syntax.
-1. **Ocamlbuild**: Cover more in depth how to set up a project with ocamlbuild, including the writing of ocamlbuild plugins.
+1. **OCamlbuild**: Cover more in depth how to set up a project with ocamlbuild, including the writing of ocamlbuild plugins.
+1. **ocamllex/ocamlyacc**
+    - Explain how to parsing text into tokens and types using the `ocamllex` and `ocamlyacc` tools.
+Also mention useful alternatives such as Menhir.
+    - *Example*: write a JSON parser.

 ### Appendix: Installation and Configuration